 Off-the-shelf technology is great—Casagrande uses GoPros as well as the RED epic 5K digital camera system—but most of it has its limits.
 So, like many wildlife filmmakers, Casagrande has started building his own.
-His inventions include a "bite cam" that consists of GoPros in waterproof housing surrounded by foam and a fin cam made with buoyant foam that clamps painlessly onto a shark’s dorsal fin to provide a real shark’s-eye view (the rig is equipped with fasteners that dissolve in sea water, which releases the camera from the shark's fin and allows it to bob to the surface).
+His inventions include a "bite cam" that consists of GoPros in waterproof housing surrounded by foam and a fin cam made with buoyant foam that clamps painlessly onto a shark’s dorsal fin to provide a real shark’s-eye view.
+The rig is equipped with fasteners that dissolve in sea water, which eventually releases the camera from the shark's fin and allows it to bob to the surface.

 7. THAT “PUNCH THE SHARK IN THE NOSE” TRICK IS A COMPLETE MYTH.

 Someone, somewhere, once decided that the best way to fend off an approaching shark is to punch it in the nose.
 And somehow, that advice caught on.
 This is absolute hooey, according to Casagrande.
 “The reality is that sharks are pretty durable," he says.
 "Plus, water magnifies images.
 The shark’s nose might look like it’s 6 inches in front of your face, but in reality its snout is further away, and when you punch and miss its nose, your punch trajectory will go slightly downward right into the shark’s mouth.
 Don’t put your arm in a shark’s mouth.
 You generally just do not want them to be within biting range of your body.
 They’re unpredictable, and you never really know when one’s had a bad day.”